 This may seem like an esoteric blog post, and perhaps it is.
 Yet when I grew up in the 1960-1970’s and again today circa 2020 there were/are a great deal of civil protest, discourse, and problem solving around relations between groups.
 In both eras the focus was on the suffering of two main groups of the U.S. citizenry : blacks and women, with vastly different sets of issues.
-To some extent other aggrieved minorities, or the poor, or other suffering groups are included in the social movement.
+To some extent other aggrieved minorities, or the poor, or other suffering groups were included in the social movement.

 When comparing various groups of the U.S. citizenry, we see large gaps on statistical government measures of well-being and suffering.
 What can be done about these inequities?
 In terms of social engineering, first we need to take ourselves out of the equation.
 It’s not about us or our experiences.
 There many things we need to improve as a society but major inequities should be a very high priority.
 That said, I believe in the individual as the highest order concept for intelligent life, so I prefer all programs be aimed at the individual citizen, meaning absent any group membership.
 That is what we usually do.
 Otherwise, if it were a public program, it would be discriminatory and immediately challenged as a constitutional violation.
 I don’t believe in a zero sum game or that improving the lot of one group means taking from another group.
 I believe that the whole is greater than the sum of the parts.